Happy New Year!

 Shop around to make your money go further

 Compare prices for food, gas, electricity, phone and internet.
 Contact your provider and ask what they are offering.
 If you don’t ask, you won’t know.
 Websites, such as, Bonkers.ie offer cost comparisons which can help you decide.
+We’ve also got how-to guides on how to switch and save:

 It’s not just your utility bills you could be saving on.
 Pull all your annual statements together and note the renewal dates on your calendar, planner or set a reminder on your phone.
 You will then know when to shop around and save more money.